Tufts CSDD Faculty

 Mary Jo Lamberti, PhD

-Associate Director of Sponsored Research
+Associate Director of Sponsored Research, Research Assistant Professor

 Dr. Mary Jo Lamberti manages multi-sponsored and grant funded research projects at Tufts CSDD.
 She has extensive experience conducting market research on pharmaceutical industry practices and trends affecting contract research organizations and investigative sites.
 She has been a speaker at conferences and has published articles in trade and peer-reviewed journals.
 Prior to joining Tufts CSDD, Dr. Lamberti was director of market research at CenterWatch.
 She has also worked on federally funded research studies in science education reform.
 Dr. Lamberti holds a BA from Wellesley College and a PhD in psychology from Boston University.

-Michael Wilkinson, BA
+Michael Wilkinson, MPH

 Michael Wilkinson works for the Sponsored Research program within the Tufts CSDD focusing on database creation and development, grant research, and pharmaceutical company and product research.
 Mr. Wilkinson received a BA from the University of Massachusetts Lowell in the field of Sociology focusing on quantitative research, while obtaining minors in both legal studies and business.
 In the past, he has been employed by the U.S. Department of the Interior: Office of Surface Mining Reclamation and Enforcement, helping to support and coordinate their VISTA program and the sociology department at UML where he assisted by performing initial literature reviews for faculty research and presenting material to students.

-Yaritza Peña, bs
+Yaritza Peña, BS

 Yaritza Peña is a research analyst in the sponsored research group where she focuses on drug development trends, outsourcing and patient recruitment and retention.
 Ms. Peña received a BS from Bentley University in Economics with a concentration in Information Design and Corporate Communications.
 She has experience conducting research on sustainable agricultural practices in the Caribbean and on the effects of the drivers of economic growth and development on real GDP and economic growth in South American countries.

-Zachary Smith, ma
+Zachary Smith, MA

 Zachary completed his BS at Florida Southern College, and received his MA from Brandeis University.
 He has worked as a research assistant at a variety of labs including the Etter Lab at the University of Massachusetts, and the Evolutionary Psychology Lab at Harvard University.